CPO Program

 C. What is the IBWA Plant Technical Reference Manual (PTRM)?

-The PTRM is designed to educate your plant operators in every phase of bottled water processing, from source to finished product.
 To facilitate study for the CPO examination, the PTRM includes background information such as water chemistry, plant sanitation, and federal regulations.
 There are also study questions at the end of each Chapter.

 D. How does a plant operator achieve IBWA certification?